anthony-gilbert/mac-setup/README.md

-# mac-setup

-## My Mac Setup
+## Mac Setup

-This repo contains info on all the apps / tools / settings I use on my Mac.
+This repo contains info on all the apps / tools / settings for setting up common Mac tools.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->